Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsection{Quantum interference}

-In Sect.~\ref{ss.QI} we have introduced the theoretical concepts describing quantum interference ({\qi}) in molecular junctions.
-This section reviews key measurements that clearly demonstrate the experimental significance of these concepts.
+After we have introduced the theory of quantum interference (\qi) in molecular junctions in Section~\ref{ss.QI}, we here review key measurements that demonstrate the experimental significance of these concepts.
 As a preparatory remark, we emphasize that experiments on {\qi} in molecular junctions are necessarily somewhat less direct as compared to those using microfabricated mesoscopic devices.
 For the latter, it is relatively straightforward to manipulate {\qi}, {\it e.g.}, by application of magnetic fields.
 This route is not open for molecular junctions, because the field strength necessary to achieve a measurable effect is not practical.
 Therefore, for the systems of interest here one proceeds via a combination of measurement and theoretical analysis.
 This given, a remarkable number of experimental investigations has been performed over the last years that all support the existence of strong {\qi} effects in molecular electronics.

-An early piece of indirect evidence of {\qi} has been reported in \textcite{Ballmann2012}, as mentioned in Sect.~\ref{ss.QI}.
-The authors explain the increase of the conductance with temperature as a result of lifting of destructive {\qi} by molecular vibrations.
+An early piece of indirect evidence of {\qi} has been reported in \textcite{Ballmann2012}, as mentioned in Section~\ref{ss.QI}.
+The authors explain the observed increase of the conductance with temperature as a result of lifting of destructive {\qi} by molecular vibrations.

 In another beautiful experiment, \textcite{Vazquez2012} have been able to perform a two-path experiment employing a special molecular design, as shown in Fig. \ref{ft8a}.
 Ideally, one expects the conductance to increase by a factor of four when adding a second parallel channel.
 In the measurement, a factor of three has been observed, which indeed exceeds significantly the classical limit of two.